(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Neem oil is also effective in treating skin problems such as eczema.
 Please visit this page for more information.

-Many of our pets develop chronic skin disorders when their waste-removal and immune systems are weakened.
+Many dogs develop chronic skin disorders when their waste-removal and immune systems are weakened.
 It is therefore essential that these vital organ systems (the liver, kidneys, lymphatic and immune systems) be supported and nourished by herbs that are nutritive.
-Even if we may not be able to clearly identify the underlying cause of our pet's skin disorder, tonic herbal therapy can be used, safely and effectively, to strengthen our pet's overall health.

 Here are some tonic herbs that are particularly effective in cleansing and purifying the blood and strengthening the immune system: